mverboom/zabbix-utils/zabbix-pve/ZABBIX_PVE.md

 * Choose Add -> Virtual Machine
 * Select the systems to add to the pool

+If you choose a name other then test for the testpool, you need to define a macro on the host level to exclude the pool from generating alerts.

 To exclude the pool from generating alerts, do the following.

 * Open the zabbix webinterface